 The need for public facility improvements stem from age, utilization, and declining non-profit and municipal budgets to address on-going maintenance and replacement needs.
 Public facilities can include facilities such as neighborhood centers, shelters for the homeless and educational facilities.
 Infrastructure improvements include such projects as maintenance or construction of sidewalks, drainage facilities and sewers, and the construction of roads.
 In the City of Kingston, public facilities, like neighborhood centers, serve a vital role in community life as low cost and free community gathering points for educational programming, service delivery and recreation.
 The global transformation to a service-based economy has meant more families are working to sustain themselves with low wage jobs, and both parents are working, many at more than one job.
 In the process, "community," the feeling of fellowship and sharing of collective interests and goals, has slowly eroded.
 Community based public facilities are essential to a thriving civil society and lay the foundation for collective solutions to community problems.
-The Rondout, Midtown (Andy Murphy Center), and Everette Hodge Community Centers, all of which are open to the public at large, but primarily serve low moderate income individuals, seniors, and youth, run community-based programs almost every day of the year.
-These publicly owned facilities also serve as satellite locations for community and non-profit outreach to special needs individuals and youth.
-In addition, the Kingston Library located on Franklin Street in Midtown is an important community asset.
+The Rondout, Midtown, and Everette Hodge Community Centers, all of which are open to the public at large, but primarily serve low moderate income individuals, seniors, and youth, run community-based programs almost every day of the year.
+These publicly owned facilities also serve as satellite locations for community and non-ÂÂÂ@profit outreach to special needs individuals and youth.
 The extensive public utilization brings wear and tear which municipal budgets cannot sustain in the context of tax caps and overburdened taxpayers.